apache/qpid-interop-test/QUICKSTART.md

 make install
 ````

-For a system install, root privileges are required:
+For a system install (root privileges are required):

 ````
 cmake ..